 Date:

 Aircraft Model

 Aircraft Registration

 Aircraft S/No.

 Propeller Model:

 Propeller S/No.

 Engine Model:

 Engine S/No

 Details of item:

-Name of Poportor:

 Name of Reporter:

+Preferred Contact

-Preferred Contact Details of Reporter
+Details of Reporter

-·

-16.1.2 Owner Change of Address Notice
+16.1.2 Owner Change of of Address Notice

-Each owner/operator of a LSA is responsible for providing the manufacturer with current contact information where the manufacturer may send the owner/operator supplemental notification bulletins.
-The following proforma may be used & sent to Jabiru Aircraft at info@jabiru.net.au or the contact details given in Section 2.6
+a LSA is responsible for providing the manufacturer with current contact

+anufacturer may send the owner/operator supplemental notification

+proforma may be used & sent to Jabiru Aircraft at info@jabiru.net.au or the

+contact details given in S Section 2.6

+Aircraft Model

+Aircraft Registration

+Propeller Model:

+Propeller S/No.